 Here’s a glimpse of what we’re diving into to ensure you’re perfectly prepared:

-The call center interview questions we've compiled, along wth the suggested answers and tips come from top industry leaders, and our own extensive 30+ year background in call center operations, from Agents to CEO.
+The contact center leader interview questions we've compiled, along wth the suggested answers and tips come from top industry leaders, and our own extensive 30+ year background in call center operations, from Agents to CEO.

 Consider this guide a nod from those who've walked the path before you.